Distance : 15.5 miles (25 km) approx.

 - With its winding streets, unique architecture and alpine-like setting, Masouleh makes for a refreshing change from the heat and arid landscapes of Iran’s southern and eastern regions.

-- I spent my birthday in Masouleh in October, 2008, and found it to be a wonderful place to kick back and relax for a few days.
+- I spent my birthday in Masuleh in October, 2008, and found it to be a wonderful place to kick back and relax for a few days.
+One of the highlights of my time in Iran.